benblasco/benblasco.github.io/docs/local_insights_remediation.md

 rhel79             : ok=5    changed=2    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

 The above output tells us that a package upgrade took place, ie "changed", on the system, and everything ran successfully.
+It also shows that the Insights client was run afterwards, updating the data available in the Hybrid Cloud Console.

+## Further reading

 If you want to learn more about Ansible, check out the following helpful resources:
 - [Intro to playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html)